Facebook advances VR rendering quality with neural 4×4 supersampling

-Rendering 3D graphics for the latest high-resolution displays has never been an easy task, and the challenge level increases multiple times for VR headsets with twin displays using high refresh rates — something Oculus’s parent company Facebook knows all too well.
-Today, Facebook researchers published a paper revealing a new technique for upsampling real time-rendered 3D content, using machine learning to instantly transform low-resolution, computationally easier imagery into a very close approximation of much higher-resolution reference materials.
+Rendering 3D graphics for the latest high-resolution displays has never been an easy task, and the challenge level increases multiple times for VR headsets with twin displays using high refresh rates — something Oculus’ parent company Facebook knows all too well.
+Today, Facebook researchers revealed a new technique for upsampling real-time-rendered 3D content, using machine learning to instantly transform low-resolution, computationally easier imagery into a very close approximation of much higher-resolution reference materials.

 The easiest way to understand Facebook’s innovation is to imagine the Mona Lisa rendered as only 16 colored squares, such as a 4×4 grid.
 A human looking at the grid would see an unforgivably jaggy, boxy image, perhaps recognizing the Mona Lisa’s famous outlines, but a trained computer could instantly identify the grid and replace it with the original piece of art.
 Employing three-layer convolutional neural networks, Facebook’s researchers have developed a technique that works not just for flat images but rather for 3D rendered scenes, transforming “highly aliased input” into “high fidelity and temporally stable results in real-time,” taking color, depth, and temporal motion vectors into account.